-Angela Liu is a Nebula-, Ignyte- and Pushcart-nominated writer/poet based in NYC and Tokyo.
+Angela Liu is a two-time Nebula Award, Astounding Award, and Hugo Award-nominated writer/poet based in NYC and Tokyo.
 She is a graduate of New York University (Phi Beta Kappa), with double degrees in Economics and East Asian Studies.
 She also holds a Master’s from Keio University’s Graduate School of Media Design in Japan where she researched mixed reality (with a focus on interactive narrative platforms and tangible interfaces for remote communication).

-Her short fiction is published/forthcoming in The Dark, Fusion Fragment, Maudlin House, Clarkesworld, Cast of Wonders, Strange Horizons, Dark Matter Magazine, khōréō, Lightspeed, Interzone Digital, and Uncanny Magazine, among others.
+Her short fiction is published/forthcoming in Clarkesworld, Uncanny Magazine, Strange Horizons, The Dark, Fusion Fragment, Maudlin House, Cast of Wonders, Logic(s) Magazine, khōréō, Lightspeed, Interzone Digital, among others.
 Her novelette, “Imagine: Purple-Haired Girl Shooting Down The Moon,” was a 2023 Nebula Award finalist and 2024 Ignyte Award finalist.
+Her novelette, “Another Girl Under The Iron Bell” was a 2024 Nebula Award Finalist, a 2024 Locus Award finalist, and a notable story in 2025’s The Best of American Science Fiction and Fantasy.
 Her story “Salt Girl” was nominated for a Pushcart and Best of the Net Award.

 Her poetry can be found in Strange Horizons, Nightmare Magazine, Small Wonders, Uncanny Magazine, Heartlines Spec, and more.
+Her poem “there are no taxis for the dead” was a finalist for the inaugural Hugo Award for Best Poem in 2025.
 Her poem “An Interrogation About a Monster During Sleep Paralysis” won 3rd place in the 2023 Rhysling Awards.

 Check out her full list of publications here.
 Or read her HWA interview here.